Table of Contents

 Does SAIL provide simple single-line APIs?

-In what pixel format SAIL loading functions output images?
+In what pixel format do SAIL loading functions output images?

-SAIL always tries to output pixel format close to the source pixel format as much as possible.
-Ideally (but not always), it outputs the same pixel format as stored in the image.
+SAIL attempts to output a pixel format as close to the source format as possible.
+Ideally, it outputs the same pixel format as stored in the image.

 For example, SAIL outputs BPP24-BGR images from full-color BMP files without transparency.

-SAIL codecs always try to support as much output pixel formats as possible.
-SAIL doesn't convert one pixel format to another in saving operations.
-Images are always written as is.
+SAIL codecs support as many output pixel formats as possible.
+SAIL does not convert pixel formats during save operations.
+Images are always written as-is.

 The list of pixel formats that can be written by SAIL is codec-specific and is publicly available in every